CALL’s initial programs began in Fall 2011. Registrations are limited and are accepted on a first-received, first-served basis.

 CULTURE, Marlene Fitzgerald-Moore (firstname.lastname@example.org)

-**WAITING FOR THE NEW SCHEDULE**Attending Calgary Philharmonic Orchestra Rehearsals
+**NEW**Attending Calgary Philharmonic Orchestra Rehearsals

 Canadian Authors Plus Book Club